fuzzylogicxx/fuzzylogic/README.md

 The current version of the site is statically generated using 11ty, uses my own front-end boilerplate Sofrito https://github.com/fuzzylogicxx/sofrito, and is hosted on Netlify.

+## Serve locally

+cd into your project directory and from the command line run `npm run serve`

 ## Netlify Serverless (Lambda) Functions

+This is currently being used for a “Create Bookmark Post” function and for more functions in future.

 ### Prerequisites
 - install netlify-cli